PostPCEra/pytorch_recycle/README.md

  - we DID NOT put image .jpg files in github because , each data set is 40 MB consists of 2000 files ....
  - so when required down load
  - for now ~/jupyter-recyle  folder has all the data files ..
+ - also image DATA files are on Windows  Download folder, see and get from there instead of download from internet again ...

 ### Install
  - have Anaconda installed on ubantu, verify with $conda --version